I’m Jen and, even from the very beginning, I’ve loved food.

 However, to be fair, Calvin loves eating wood chips.

-It’s sometimes challenging to create healthy dishes that also taste great – especially when you’re leading a hectic and busy life – but I believe it’s all worth it when you dig into a warm, home-cooked, amazing-tasting dish made with fresh ingredients.
+It’s sometimes challenging to create healthy, whole dishes that also taste great – especially when you’re leading a hectic and busy life – but I believe it’s all worth it when you dig into a warm, home-cooked, amazing-tasting dish made with fresh ingredients.

 Thank you for allowing me to share with you!